CHAPTER 17 — HEARING PROCEDURES FOR DISPUTES ARISING UNDER DENVER WATER CONTRACTS

 17.03.1 Hearing Officer to Decide.
 If either the contractor or Denver Water raises a question concerning whether any issue or claim raised in such administrative hearing is within the scope of the applicable contract, such question shall be decided by the Hearing Officer.

 17.03.2 Scope of Relief.
 The Hearing Officer may resolve the contract dispute by granting any remedy or relief that the Hearing Officer deems just and equitable and within the scope of any agreement between the parties.
-The Hearing Officer shall not have the authority to alter or make any finding contrary to Denver Water’s Operating Rules or Engineering Standards or the specific terms of the contract between the parties.
+The Hearing Officer shall not have the authority to alter or make any finding contrary to Denver Water’s Operating Rules or Engineering Standards or the specific terms of the contract between the parties, or to compel specific performance.

 17.04 Conduct of Hearings.
 The Hearing Officer will preside at the hearing and maintain order and decorum.
 The Hearing Officer will conduct the hearing as informally as possible and in an orderly and efficient manner.

 17.04.1 Notice of Hearing.
 The Hearing Officer will provide written notice to the contractor and Denver Water of the date, time and location of the hearing.
+The presentation of evidence shall not exceed three business days per party unless the Hearing Officer determines that the number or complexity of the issues requires more time.
 The hearing may proceed in the absence of any party or representative who, after due notice, fails to be present or fails to obtain a postponement.

 17.04.2 Attendance.
 Denver Water and the contractor shall have authorized representatives at the hearing, who may include legal counsel.
 If the contract dispute involves subcontractor claims, the contractor shall assure the presence at the hearing of authorized representatives of the appropriate subcontractor.
 If necessary to conduct an effective hearing, the Hearing Officer may apply to the Denver Municipal Court to issue a subpoena to compel the attendance of a witness.

 17.04.3 Rights of the Parties.
-The contractor and Denver Water shall have the right to present evidence, testimony and argument and the right to confront and cross-examine the other party’s witnesses.
+At the hearing, each party shall have the right to present evidence, testimony and argument and the right to confront and cross-examine the other party’s witnesses.
 Witnesses will testify under oath or affirmation.
+Witnesses may be sequestered at the discretion of the Hearing Officer.

 17.04.4 Exchange of Evidence.
-At least 15 days prior to a scheduled hearing date, the parties shall exchange and simultaneously submit to the Hearing Officer the exhibits to be offered at the hearing and lists of witnesses to be examined at the hearing.
+If all parties consent, the Hearing Officer may authorize up to 10 hours total per party of depositions under oath to be conducted prior to the hearing.
+At least 15 days prior to a scheduled hearing date, the parties shall exchange and simultaneously submit to the Hearing Officer the exhibits to be offered at the hearing, a list of any agreed upon facts, and lists of witnesses to be examined at the hearing along with a description of their testimony.
 If a party intends to examine an expert witness at the hearing, a written summary of the expert’s testimony or the expert’s report, if one has been prepared, shall be included in the exchange and submission required by this subsection.
-The summary shall contain the qualifications of the expert and a complete statement describing the substance, basis and reasons for all opinions to be expressed.
-No other pre-hearing discovery will be allowed unless one party has previously acquired documents related to the hearing under the Colorado Open Records Act or by other means, in which case the hearing officer may allow additional discovery to the other party as necessary to remedy any imbalance in the information available to the parties.
+The summary shall contain the qualifications of the expert and a complete statement describing the substance, basis and reasons for all opinions to be expressed, but the summary need not meet the standards of related rules of civil procedure.
+No other pre-hearing discovery will be allowed unless it appears that one party has previously acquired documents related to the hearing under the Colorado Open Records Act or by other means, in which case the hearing officer may allow additional discovery to the other party as necessary to remedy any imbalance in the information available to the parties.
+Discovery shall be limited as described in this paragraph unless all parties to the hearing agree otherwise.

 17.04.5 Evidence.
-The Hearing Officer will receive and consider any evidence, including testimony of witnesses and documentary evidence or other exhibits, without strict adherence to rules of evidence that govern judicial or administrative proceedings.
+The Hearing Officer will receive and consider any evidence, including testimony of witnesses and documentary evidence or other exhibits, without strict adherence to rules of evidence that govern judicial or administrative proceedings, except that privileges such as attorney-client and work product shall apply.
 The Hearing Officer will endeavor to consider only relevant and trustworthy evidence and will reject any evidence that the Hearing Officer determines is irrelevant or untrustworthy.
 The Hearing Officer shall determine the admissibility, relevance, and materiality of the evidence offered and may exclude evidence the Hearing Officer deems to be cumulative or irrelevant.
+The hearing shall consist of presentation of evidence by each party, followed by rebuttal and sur-rebuttal evidence if appropriate.
+Upon mutual agreement, the parties may waive the oral portion of the hearing and submit the dispute based on written submissions and other agreed upon evidence.

 17.04.8 Recording.
 Hearings shall be recorded by electronic means, and transcripts of such recordings shall be made at the expense of the party requesting the transcript.
-The contractor may employ at its own expense a general or certified shorthand reporter.
+The contractor may employ at its own expense a court reporter.

 17.04.9 Costs.
 Except as specifically provided in this subsection 17.04, each party shall pay its own costs.

 17.05 Decision of Hearing Officer.
-The Hearing Officer’s decision shall be based upon evidence adduced at the hearing.
+The Hearing Officer’s decision shall be based upon evidence adduced at the hearing and the applicable law of Colorado.
 The decision and award of the Hearing Officer may not include interest.
 The Hearing Officer’s final decision and award, if any, shall be provided in writing to both Denver Water and the contractor within fourteen (14) days of the completion of the hearing.
 In difficult or complex cases, this time reasonably may be extended by the Hearing Officer.
 The Hearing Officer’s decision and award, if any, shall be final and binding on the parties.

 17.06 Final Determination and Judicial Review.
-The decision of the Hearing Officer shall be considered the final order of Denver Water and may be reviewed under Rule 106(a)(4) of the Colorado Rules of Civil Procedure.
+The decision of the Hearing Officer shall be considered the final order of Denver Water and may be reviewed under Rule 106(a)(4) of the Colorado Rules of Civil Procedure upon petition by any party.
 The District Court of the Second Judicial District of the state shall have jurisdiction to review all questions of law and fact determined by the Hearing Officer under Rule 106(a)(4).